The Mars Effect in Retrospect

 From this same source Gauquelin selected 224 French champions.
 He used rather dubious criteria.
 For example, people engaged in ‘individual sports’ were admitted only if they had at least obtained a medal in a European competition, whereas for soccer players being selected once to defend the glory of France sufficed; on the contrary, for non-soccer team sports such as rugby and handball, more than ten selections for the national team were required.
 And again, the ‘difficult to find’ yielded a high Mars rate.

-Maybe the ‘difficult to find’ were eventually found because they were very famous, but I don’t think so.
+Maybe the ‘difficult to find’ among the three groups were eventually found because they were very famous, but I don’t think so.
 There are several ways to compare fame or quality of these groups with the larger groups from which they are taken.
 They do not differ from these parent groups.

 Table 2.
 ‘Difficult to find’ Champions among Three Groups of Data Collected by Gauquelin